Skip to content

 loss torch.nn.Module

-Loss function applied to the dense network outputs.
+Loss function applied to the head outputs.

 required